 Smell is not a good indicator of severity of exposure in the range 0.5 to 2 ppm.
 In this range subjects found exposure unpleasant with itching and burning of the throat reported and occasionally an urge to cough.
 Significant differences in the responses of males and females were also recorded with females often reporting headache and drowsiness.
 Exposure at 1 ppm chlorine for 8 hours produced significant changes in pulmonary function and increased subjective irritation.
 Similar 8 hour exposures at 0.5 ppm produced no significant pulmonary function changes and less severe subjective irritation.
 Exposures at 2 ppm chlorine produced no significant changes in pulmonary form the nose and increased mucous in the hypopharynx.
+Exposure at 0.5 ppm produced increased mucous secretion from the nose and increased mucous in the hypopharynx.
 Exposure at or below the TLV-TWA and STEL is thought to protect the worker against annoying symptoms in nose, throat and conjunctiva and declines in pulmonary function.